 What to expect: Alsace is the adopted homeland of Gewürztraminer.
 You can expect a wide range of styles from dry and crisp to lusciously sweet, influenced by factors such as vineyard location, soil type, and winemaking techniques.
 Thanks to its mosaic of different soil types and microclimates, Alsace offers the whole gamut of what Gewürztraminer has to offer.

-Alsace AOC Gewürztraminer: An aromatic white wine with signature lychee, rose petal, and exotic spice aromas, originating from the diverse terroirs of Alsace.
+Alsace AOC Gewürztraminer: An expressive white wine with signature lychee, rose petal, and exotic spice aromas, originating from the diverse terroirs of Alsace.
 Its style ranges from dry to off-dry.

 Alsace Grand Cru Gewürztraminer: Hailing from select vineyards with exceptional terroir, producing wines with increased complexity, concentration, and longevity.
-These wines showcase intense stone fruit, ginger, and honey aromas, with a balanced acidity.
+These wines showcase intense stone-fruit, ginger, and honey aromas, with balanced acidity.
 Styles range from dry to off-dry.
 Many are perfect for aging.

 Vendanges Tardives Gewürztraminer: A late-harvest wine with enhanced concentration and complexity, characterized by opulent ripe fruit, honeyed, and spicy aromas.
 To achieve this intensity, the grapes are left on the vine longer, allowing them to accumulate higher sugar levels and develop more robust flavors.
 Styles range from off-dry to sweet.